AstraZeneca/runnable/docs/getting_started/brief-concepts-output.md

 While the dag defines the work that has to be done, it is only a piece of the whole puzzle.

-As clearly explained in [this paper by Sculley et al.](https://papers.nips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf), the actual machine learning/data science related code is only fraction of all the systems that have to work together to make it work.
+As clearly explained in [this paper by Sculley et al.](https://papers.nips.cc/paper/2015/file/86df7dcfd896fcaf2674f757a2463eba-Paper.pdf), the actual machine learning/data science related code is only fraction of all the systems that have to be in place to make it work.

 We implemented magnus with a clear understanding of the complexity while keeping the interface to the data scientists/ML researchers as simple as possible.

 ---